Here's some tips about radio compatibility of our ShockWave 3 sound module.

 - The telemetry receiver is actually a transceiver (transmitter/receiver) which is receiving RC control signals part time and transmitting telemetry data back to the remote-control radio part time.
 Because the ShockWave 3 sound module's RC inputs respond so fast they may be susceptible to picking up radio interference from the telemetry transceiver on the servo leads which can cause erratic control of the sounds.
 If this occurs this can generally be corrected by using our special Resistor-Capacitor filter servo leads which are available at extra cost from us - USD$4.99 for the male-male-female Y servo lead and USD$3.99 for the male-male servo lead.

-That multiplexed data line simply confuses the sound module as it doesn't know what to do with the telemetry data that is also present on that signal wire.
+That Serial Bus data line confuses the sound module as it doesn't know what to do with that digital serial data present on that signal wire.
 These systems are incompatible with our ShockWave 3 sound module.

 Possible solutions are: